Kammok Mantis Winter Barrier Review

 Winter barriers/ top covers don’t prevent the wind from stripping the heat out of your bottom insulation, so it’s a good idea in winter to get an underquilt cover from another vendor (Kammok doesn’t currently offer one) to use in addition to the Winter Barrier.
 Another alternative is to use a winter barrier (also called a Winter Sock) that provides both top and bottom protection like the Dutchware Winter Sock or the Warbonnet Travel Sock.

 While I think the Kammok Winter Barrier would benefit from larger mesh panels near the head (and I may modify my Winter Barrier in this way), and/ or larger vents, ultimately, I think the type of fabric is the biggest problem, and if Kammok updates the Winter Barrier, I would suggest switching from a waterproof fabric to a breathable one.
 I think the Kammock Mantis UL system is fantastic (check out our review here) but I think the Winter Barrier accessory needs a redesign.

 Disclosure: Kammock provided SectionHiker.com with a Winter Barrier for this review.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.